 Trustees receive regular written reports, performance data and Quality Improvement Plan (QIP) updates, supplemented by presentations from college staff at Board Meetings.
 Trustees also request additional reports or presentations if they lack knowledge of any particular issue or curriculum development.
-At the request of Trustees all data presented to the Board is colour coded to highlight whether this is below, at or above target and includes comparable data against a three-year slice compared with data for previous years from Woking College as well as benchmarking comparing the College with other colleges and academies.
+At the request of trustees all data presented to the Board is colour coded to highlight whether this is below, at or above target and includes comparable data in respect of the previous two years as well as benchmarking comparing the college with other colleges and academies.

+Trustees are invited to attend the College's Self-Assessment moderation meeting and mid-year review meetings.
 All Trustees receive the College's Self-Assessment Report and the College's QIP and review and monitor the QIP from regular progress reports on this to the Board throughout the year.
-These reports and presentations provide them with a clear understanding of the College's strengths and weaknesses.
+These reports and presentations provide them with a clear understanding of the college's strengths and weaknesses.

-Trustees also gather first-hand knowledge about the strengths and weakness of the college from cross-college Learning Walks led by a member of the SLT.
-In addition, the Chair and Vice-Chair hold regular Student Focus Groups without college management present to test the accuracy of the data which they receive.
+Trustees also gather first-hand knowledge about the strengths and weakness of the College from cross-college learning walks led by a member of the SLT.
+In addition, the Chair and Vice-Chair hold regular staff and student focus groups without College management present to test the accuracy of the data which they receive.